NeoGames (NASDAQ:NGMS) Upgraded by Zacks Investment Research to “Buy”

-Zacks Investment Research upgraded shares of NeoGames (NASDAQ:NGMS) from a hold rating to a buy rating in a research report report published on Friday, Zacks.com reports.
-They currently have $53.00 target price on the stock.
+Zacks Investment Research upgraded shares of NeoGames (NASDAQ:NGMS) from a hold rating to a buy rating in a report published on Thursday morning, Zacks.com reports.
+They currently have $55.00 price target on the stock.

 According to Zacks, “NeoGames S.A. is a technology-driven provider of end-to-end iLottery solutions for national and state-regulated lotteries.
 NeoGames S.A. is based in LUXEMBOURG. “

-Separately, Truist increased their target price on shares of NeoGames from $28.00 to $40.00 in a research note on Thursday, January 14th.
+Separately, Truist boosted their price target on shares of NeoGames from $28.00 to $40.00 in a report on Thursday, January 14th.

 NeoGames (NASDAQ:NGMS) last issued its quarterly earnings results on Wednesday, March 10th.
-The company reported $0.15 earnings per share for the quarter, topping analysts’ consensus estimates of $0.02 by $0.13.
-The company had revenue of $14.01 million during the quarter, compared to analyst estimates of $12.25 million.
-Research analysts anticipate that NeoGames will post 0.27 earnings per share for the current year.
+The company reported $0.15 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.02 by $0.13.
+The company had revenue of $14.01 million during the quarter, compared to the consensus estimate of $12.25 million.
+As a group, analysts forecast that NeoGames will post 0.27 EPS for the current fiscal year.

-A number of institutional investors have recently added to or reduced their stakes in the business.
-Financial Management Professionals Inc. acquired a new position in shares of NeoGames during the 1st quarter worth $39,000.
-Strs Ohio acquired a new position in shares of NeoGames during the 1st quarter worth $46,000.
-Diametric Capital LP acquired a new position in shares of NeoGames during the 4th quarter worth $247,000.
-Northern Trust Corp acquired a new position in shares of NeoGames during the 4th quarter worth $338,000.
-Finally, ExodusPoint Capital Management LP acquired a new position in shares of NeoGames during the 4th quarter worth $349,000.
+A number of hedge funds have recently bought and sold shares of the stock.
+Oak Ridge Investments LLC acquired a new stake in NeoGames in the first quarter worth about $15,701,000.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp raised its position in NeoGames by 13.3% in the first quarter.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 256,200 shares of the company’s stock worth $9,164,000 after acquiring an additional 30,000 shares in the last quarter.
+Financial Management Professionals Inc. bought a new stake in NeoGames in the first quarter worth about $39,000.
+Strs Ohio bought a new stake in NeoGames in the first quarter worth about $46,000.
+Finally, Parian Global Management LP bought a new stake in NeoGames in the fourth quarter worth about $11,049,000.

 NeoGames Company Profile